 — robertsharp59 (@robertsharp59) June 26, 2016

-Teresa May has no comparable baggage.
+Theresa May has no comparable baggage.
 Yes, she once called her own side ‘the nasty party’ but that was at least grounded in the real world, whereas Johnson’s bus slogan was a work of demonstrable fiction.

-Finally, Teresa May is just more conservative than Boris Johnson.
+Finally, Theresa May is just more conservative than Boris Johnson.
 She has voted for lower taxes and has been a tough but competent Home Secretary.
 She is church-going (see above) and does not have the chaotic, libertine personal life of Boris Johnson.
 It is afar easier to make out her polticial positions and she will not have to justify u-turns and flip-flops in the way Johnson will have to in any leadership debates.
 She’s the better candidate, and I think she will win.

-This vexes me greatly, because Teresa May is an opponent of universal human rights.
+This vexes me greatly, because Theresa May is an opponent of universal human rights.
 She seemed to have no moral problem in deporting Abu Qatada to Jordan where it was likely he would face trial using evidence obtained through torture.
 Had the deportation succeeded on her first attempt it would have legitimised torture.

 Worse, her only major intervention into the EU referendum debate was to suggest that Britain withdraw from the European Convention on Human Rights, while remaining in the European Union.